 all_images convenience property; this is basically a flattened form of the images metadata.
 It's a list of image dicts, with each image dict in the same basic form as a productmd image dict, but with a

-variant property added to indicate its variant (in the original productmd layout, the image dicts are grouped by variant and then by arch, which is kind of a pain to parse for many use cases).
+variant entry added to indicate its variant (in the original productmd layout, the image dicts are grouped by variant and then by arch, which is kind of a pain to parse for many use cases).
 Note that since fedfind 3.1.0, from Fedora 9 onwards,

 boot.iso files are not included in